Please Note: Currently, the EdD program (Urban Leadership Scholars Program is only for Jefferson County Public Schools (JCPS) employees.

 Students must be enrolled at UofL for a minimum of 18 hours within a 12-month period to meet the residency requirement.
 These hours are built into the planned format but must be considered when making program modifications.

 A doctoral student must have been admitted to candidacy no later than the end of the month prior to awarding of the degree; that is:

 Students apply for the EdD in ELOD each spring, with enrollment each fall.

 Louisville, KY 40292

-Note: Once all credentials have been submitted to the Graduate Admissions Office by April 30, they will automatically be forwarded to the Department of Leadership, Foundations, and Human Resource Education (ELFH) for review.
+Note: Once all credentials have been submitted to the Graduate Admissions Office, they will automatically be forwarded to the Department of Leadership, Foundations, and Human Resource Education (ELFH) for review.
 The materials assist the committee in deciphering the:

 Applicants will be notified in writing if they will be invited to interview in May - June.

 Are you considering the next step in your career?
 If so, consider the Doctorate of Education at UofL!